An Introduction to Hydraulics

 The use of hydraulics enables the operator to achieve significant work (lifting heavy loads, turning a shaft, drilling precision holes, etc.) with minimum effort through the application of Pascal’s Law, which states that the: “Pressure applied to any part of a confined fluid transmits to every other part with no loss.
 The pressure acts with equal force on all equal areas of the confining walls and perpendicular to the walls.”
 Because hydraulic fluid is nearly incompressible, it is able to transmit power instantaneously.

-In addition to hydraulic fluid, the main components that make up a hydraulic system are the reservoir, pump, valve(s) and the actuators, (the motor, cylinder etc.) Looking at each of these in turn:
+In addition to hydraulic fluid, the main components that make up a hydraulic system (often referred to as a hydraulic power pack or power unit) are the reservoir, pump, valve(s) and the actuators, (the motor, cylinder etc.) Looking at each of these in turn:

 Reservoir: The reservoir holds a volume of hydraulic fluid and allows any solid contaminants to settle at the bottom of the reservoir while transferring heat from the system, and helping air and moisture to be released from the fluid.